 Notice how war tragedy is always a huge theme in the Chinese literary scene?
-These are the novels and poetry anthologies that you should stock your shelves with
+These are the novels and poetry anthologies by modern Chinese authors that you should stock your shelves with.

-While we love to get out and about on the weekend, go on a camping trip to Tap Mun or attend different creative workshops, we also love to read our favourite graphic novels.
-If you’re more of a let’s-stay-in person, we’ve put together a list of our favourite books by Chinese authors, some of whom are the most influential authors in the country, so you know what you should start reading next.
+While we love to get out and about on the weekend, go camping, or attend different creative workshops, we also love to stay in and read our favourite graphic novels.
+If you’re more of a homebody like we are, check out our a list of books by our favourite modern Chinese authors, some of whom are the most influential authors beyond their country.
+Now, you know what you should start reading next.

-A beginner’s guide: Books by Chinese authors that you should put on your bookshelves
+Books by modern Chinese authors that you should put on your bookshelves

-The Field of Life and Death portrays peasant life from 1920s and early 1930s, mainly emphasising the suffering and mistreatment of women.
-As one of the most successful female Chinese authors ever, Xiao Hong dealt with more misfortune than one could ever take – losing her mother at a young age, being abandoned by her fiance soon after she got pregnant, almost being sold to a brothel, and eventually passed away during wartime in Hong Kong.
+The Field of Life and Death (生死場) portrays peasant life from the 1920s to early 1930s, mainly emphasising the suffering and mistreatment of women.
+As one of the most successful female Chinese authors ever, Xiao Hong (蕭紅) dealt with more misfortune than one could ever take – losing her mother at a young age, being abandoned by her fiancé soon after she got pregnant, almost being sold to a brothel, and eventually passing away during wartime in Hong Kong.

 Having gambled away all his money, losing his mother to detrimental illness and getting caught up in the misfortune of the Chinese Revolution, protagonist Fugui’s life took a 180-degree turn.
-This is a story about losing loved ones to injustice and natural selection in times of political violence.
+Hua Yu’s (余華) To Live (活着) is a story about losing loved ones to injustice and natural selection in times of political violence.
 Many historical events in China such as Great Leap Forward, Three-anti and Five-anti Campaigns are also mentioned in the story.

-This novel is written based on the true stories that happened during the Nanjing Massacre in 1937.
-An American missionary took in a group of schoolgirls, prostitutes and wounded soldiers in his church and The Flowers of War follows how the situation gets chaotic when the Japanese are outside figuring a way in to attack.
-It’s definitely one not to be missed.
+Geling Yan’s (嚴歌苓) The Flowers of War (金陵十三釵) is based on true stories that happened during the Nanjing Massacre in 1937.
+After an American missionary took in a group of schoolgirls, prostitutes, and wounded soldiers in his church, The Flowers of War followed how the situation got chaotic when Japanese soldiers are outside, figuring a way in to attack.
+While the novel and the adapted film (again by Yimou Zhang) illustrate the brutality by the Japanese army at the time, The Flowers of War is an epic work that is not to be missed.